AmarisAI/incubator-superset/docs/installation.rst

 hostname:port `http://localhost:8088 <http://localhost:8088>`_, login using
 the credential you entered while creating the admin account, and navigate to `Menu -> Admin -> Refresh Metadata`.
-This action should bring in all of your datasources for Superset to be aware of, and they should show up in `Menu -> Datasources`, from where you can start playing with your data!
+This action should bring in all of your datasources for Amarisset to be aware of, and they should show up in `Menu -> Datasources`, from where you can start playing with your data!

 A proper WSGI HTTP Server
 -------------------------

-While you can setup Superset to run on Nginx or Apache, many use Gunicorn, preferably in **async mode**, which allows for impressive concurrency even and is fairly easy to install and configure.
+While you can setup Amarisset to run on Nginx or Apache, many use Gunicorn, preferably in **async mode**, which allows for impressive concurrency even and is fairly easy to install and configure.
 Please refer to the